lakshmiDRIP/DROP/NumericalAnalysisLibrary.md

 		* Using Givens Rotations
 			* Example
 			* Advantages and Disadvantages
 	* Connection to a Determinant or Product of Eigenvalues
 	* Column Pivoting
 	* Using for Solution to Linear Inverse Problems
 	* Generalizations
 	* References
+ * Gershgorin Circle Theorem
+	* Introduction
+	* Statement and Proof
+	* Discussion
+	* Strengthening of the Theorem
+	* Application
+	* Example
+	* References

 ## DROP Specifications